cs1302uga/cs1302-ce03/README.md

    shows every process that it running on the system, which is a little overwhelming.
 Remember, you can pipe the output of this program into `grep` to filter the output to only include certain entries (e.g., ones containing user1's username).

+   In your notes, include the piped `ps` command that you used to produce the desired output as well as the PID that you found.
+Note that the PID is execution specific, i.e., a different one is used every time a new process is created.

 1. **[user2]:** Let's see if you can interfere with user1's process on the system.
-Ordinarily, this would be agains the UGA Policies on the Use of Computers, however, we will make a brief exception for you to do the following: try to kill `user1`'s process.
+Ordinarily, this would be agains the UGA Policies on the Use of Computers, however, we will make a brief exception for you to do the following: try to kill user1's process.
 Were you successful?
    What was the output from the `kill` command you used?

-1. **[user1]:** Most Unix systems are setup to only allow the user's who launch a program to terminater it.
+1. **[user1]:** Most Unix systems are setup to only allow the user who launches a program to terminate it.
 The usual exception to this are the superusers (i.e., the system administrators).
 It looks like user2 is not a superuser.
 Phew!
 Please go ahead and terminate the process yourself.
 What command or sequence of commands did you use?